 “Litigation” is admittedly a catchall word.
 Everything inside a courtroom is litigation.
 However, what happens in court is only the tip of the spear.
-Before you see the inside of a courtroom we must take depositions, discovery, retain experts, identify witnesses, write briefs, and all number of actions that are necessary to even start – successfully – a trial.
+Before you see the inside of a courtroom, we must take depositions, discovery, retain experts, identify witnesses, write briefs, and a number of other actions that are necessary to even start — successfully — a trial.

 We do not write wills, prepare divorce paperwork, or draft contracts.
-We do one thing, it is everything we do: we litigate.
+We do one thing, and it is everything we do: We litigate.

 And, we do it very well.
 Dan'L Bridges and Shellie McGaughey have litigated cases in every major county in the state (King, Pierce, Snohomish, Clark, Spokane) and most of the smaller ones (Cowlitz, Yakima, Island, Grays Harbor, Whatcom, Kitsap, Grays Harbor, Franklin, Benton, Skagit, Pacific).